dart-archive/www.dartlang.org/src/site/tools/observatory/allocation-profile.markdown

 : Total number of current objects in new space.

 Accumulator Size (Old)
-: Total amount of memory used in old space since last GC cycle.
+: Total amount of memory used in old space since last accumulator reset.

 Accumulator (Old)
-: Total number of objects in old space since last GC cycle.
+: Total number of objects in old space since last accumulator reset.

 Current Size (Old)
 : Total amount of memory used by current objects in old space.